NVIDIA/cloud-native-stack/install-guides/Ubuntu_Server_v3.1.md

     }
 ```

-`NOTE:` If you does not have VLAN based networking in high-performance side please set "vlan": 0
+`NOTE:` If you do not have VLAN based networking on the high-performance side, please set "vlan": 0

- Run the below command to install network defination on EGX Stack from master node
+ Execute the below command to install network definition on EGX Stack from the master node

  ```
  $ kubectl apply -f networkdefination.yaml
  ```

-Now create the pod yaml with below content.
+Now create the pod YAML with the below content.

 ```
 $ sudo nano mellanox-test.yaml